Level of event: Local

 Directions / Parking

-Parking at Chailey Heritage, BN8 4EF.
+There are two options for parking: The large car park at Chailey Heritage (BN8 4EF).
 See map below for details.
-The main parking is 500m from the Start/Finish.
-The walk is on a footway alongside the A272.
-Juniors should park at the Start/Finish.
-Please park nose first and leave ample space between cars.
+The parking is 500m from the Start/Finish.
+The walk is on a footway alongside the A272; Alternatively, you can park at the Start/Finish (BN8 4ET).
+Please park nose first and leave space between cars.